wolfgramm1/startup/README.md

   * login
   * retrieving movies
   * submitting reviews
-  * retrieving movies to watch
+  * retrieving random movie recomendations to watch
 - DB - Store users, movies, and reviews in database.
 - Login - Register and login users.
 Credentials securely stored in database.
 - WebSocket - As each user gets on their presence is broadcast to all other users.